ChahiriAbderrahmane/modern-data-stack-nyc-taxi/README.md

 The project follows the Medallion Architecture (Bronze -> Silver -> Gold).

 ### The Star Schema (Gold Layer)
-We transformed the data into a rigorous dimensional model optimized for BI performance.
+I transformed the data into a rigorous dimensional model optimized for BI performance.
 <div align="center">
   <img src="assets/data_star_model.png" alt="Star Schema" width="800">
   <p><em>Entity Relationship Diagram (ERD) generated from the Gold Layer.</em></p>
 </div>

 ### Aggregations for BI
-To handle millions of rows efficiently in Power BI, specific Data Marts were created in dbt.
+To handle millions of rows efficiently in Power BI, specific Data Marts aggregate views were created with dbt.
+The "_Key Measures" table was created in powerbi to gather the measures created with DAX code.
 <img src="assets/agg_power_bi.png" alt="Aggregation Tables" width="800">

 <a name="bi"></a>